The Miz: WWE Champion (2010–2011)

-The Awesome Truth (2011–2012)
+Awesome Truth (2011–2012)

-On the August 22 episode of Raw, Miz and R-Truth attacked Santino Marella before his match.
+On the August 22 episode of Raw, the Miz and R-Truth attacked Santino Marella before his match.
 They then cut a promo agreeing there was a conspiracy in the WWE keeping both of them out of the main event picture, and declared they would, together, seize any future opportunity.
 They began referring to themselves as "The Awesome Truth".
-At Night of Champions on September 18, after the referee was distracted while The Miz attempted a pin, Miz assaulted him, causing Awesome Truth to lose a WWE Tag Team Championship match to Air Boom (Kofi Kingston and Evan Bourne) by disqualification.
-Seeking retribution, Miz and Truth later attacked both Triple H and CM Punk during their No Disqualification match in the main event.
-Because of their actions from the previous night, R-Truth and The Miz were fired by Triple H on the September 19 episode of Raw.
-At the conclusion of the main event match on October 2 at Hell in a Cell, R-Truth and The Miz jumped the barricade wearing black hooded sweatshirts and entered the cell as it was being raised.
-They then used weapons to attack Alberto Del Rio, Punk, John Cena, the Referee and camera men while the cell was again lowered.
+At Night of Champions on September 18, after the referee was distracted while the Miz attempted a pin, the Miz assaulted him, causing Awesome Truth to lose a WWE Tag Team Championship match to Air Boom (Kofi Kingston and Evan Bourne) by disqualification.
+Seeking retribution, the Miz and R-Truth later attacked both Triple H and CM Punk during their No Disqualification match in the main event.
+Because of their actions from the previous night, R-Truth and the Miz were fired by Triple H on the September 19 episode of Raw SuperShow.
+After this, the Miz and R-Truth attacked Triple H, but were thrown out of the building.
+At the conclusion of the main event match on October 2 at Hell in a Cell, R-Truth and the Miz jumped the barricade wearing black hooded sweatshirts and entered the Hell in a Cell structure as it was being raised.
+They then used weapons to attack Alberto Del Rio, Punk, John Cena, the WWE officials and camera men while the cell was again lowered.
 After this, the entire WWE roster led by Triple H came out to find a way into the cell, before New Orleans Police Department officers were able to get the door open and arrest them.
 The two later posted a video on YouTube apologizing to the fans for their actions.
-The Miz and R-Truth were reinstated by John Laurinaitis on the October 10 episode of Raw.
-At Vengeance on October 23, Miz and R-Truth defeated CM Punk and Triple H after interference from Triple H's long time friend Kevin Nash.
+The Miz and R-Truth were reinstated by John Laurinaitis on the October 10 episode of Raw SuperShow.
+At Vengeance on October 23, the Miz and R-Truth defeated CM Punk and Triple H after interference from Triple H's long time friend Kevin Nash.
 Later that night they assaulted John Cena during his WWE Championship match with Alberto Del Rio.
-At Survivor Series on November 20, The Awesome Truth lost to Cena and The Rock.
-On the November 21 episode of Raw, Cena instigated an argument between R-Truth and Miz, which resulted in Miz performing a Skull Crushing Finale on the stage on R-Truth.
+At Survivor Series on November 20, The Awesome Truth lost to Cena and the Rock.
+On the November 21 episode of Raw SuperShow, Cena instigated an argument between R-Truth and the Miz, which resulted in the Miz performing a Skull Crushing Finale on the stage on R-Truth.
 This was a pretext to explain R-Truth's absence during his suspension as a result of his violating of the Wellness Policy.